systembolaget/Physical-computing-LED-tutorial-8b-Programmable-NeoPixel-RGB-LED-ring/README.md

-# Physical computing LED tutorial - Programmable NeoPixel RGB LED ring
+# Physical computing LED tutorial - Programmable NeoPixel RGB LED ring using FastLED

-Variable effect, indicator or interface set-up, based on the **FastLED Arduino library**
+Variable effect for indicators or interfaces.
+How to control animations on a NeoPixel RGB LED ring using the FastLED Arduino library

 ### Result